Dave's Travel Pages

 Over the years, I've used several different types of touring bike on my various long distance bicycle tours around the world.
 I've reviewed a few of them below.

 There are some notable exceptions, in that I haven't yet reviewed my Thorn Nomad expedition touring bike.
-I've only had it five years – I'm sure I'll get around to it one day!
+I've only had it eight years – I'm sure I'll get around to it one day!

 Keep in mind that some of the older bikes might not even be available new today, and only as used.